Q & A with Professor Tobias Larsson

-In this Q & A session, Professor Larsson, Dean of Faculty of Engineering, and Professor in Mechanical Engineering, shares his perspectives on the difference between developing ‘function’ vs. ‘hardware‘ and reasons on the mechanical engineering research at BTH.
+In this interview session, Professor Tobias Larsson, Dean of Faculty of Engineering, and Research Director in Mechanical Engineering, shares his perspectives on the difference between developing ‘function’ vs. ‘hardware‘ and reasons on the mechanical engineering research at BTH.

 Q: What differentiates Product-Service Systems from the development of ‘traditional’ products, and what is your contribution to such processes?